qzhangit/TransAnno-Net/README.md

 And congratulations, you have just used TransAnno-Net for your own data!

 # Data
-The data can be downloaded from these links. https://panglaodb.se/ <br>
+The data can be downloaded from these links. <br>
+https://panglaodb.se/ <br>
 https://www.ncbi.nlm.nih.gov/geo/ <br>
 https://cblast.gao-lab.org/